 When looking for a job, it is always required that you submit a copy of your resume to the hiring manager.
 Most of the time, a cover letter would accompany the resume, but there are also those employers who only require a resume because it provides a more thorough information on the candidate’s background.
 The resume profile is what the hiring manager checks just as they receive the resume.
 It is where the skills, experiences, and qualifications of the candidate are found.

 A resume is similar to the Curriculum Vitae but shorter and concise.
 And to provide the reader with an initial impression of the candidate’s qualifications, a resume summary is usually written on the top portion of the first page.
-This contains a short list or statements that highlight the candidate’s qualifications for the job.
-Feel free to look around our website for some resume templates that you can use.
+This contains a short list of statements that highlight the candidate’s qualifications for the job.
+Feel free to look around our website for some resume samples that you can use.

-Accountant Resume Format
+Accountant Resume Format Templates

-Resume Format Cover Letter
+Resume Format Cover Letter Templates

 Fresher Resume Cover Letter Format